Riolan/GDVoxelTerrain/README.md

 Contributions are welcome!
 Please fork the repository and submit a pull request.

 In particular, here are some areas of interest, in no particular order of importance:
+- Use TBB concurrent(priority)queue for the mesh schedular to ensure greater compatibility.
 - Fix build/release pipeline on github.
 - Optimizing LOD connections, i.e. remove the overdraw/duplicate triangle generation.
 - Multi-material support.